Snake Repellent - Does it Work?

 We accept all major credit cards and also PayPal.

 Click the above "Buy Now" button, and you will be routed to PayPal, where you can pay by credit card or PayPal account.
-To pay by check, email us or call 1-888-880-3205 and we'll get your order squared away. $4.95 flat-rate USPS Priority Mail shipping fee is added during the checkout process.
+Sorry, we do not accept personal checks or orders by telephone. $4.95 flat-rate USPS Priority Mail shipping fee is added during the checkout process.
 Each additional trap ships free.
 PayPal payments allows you to use your regular credit card or a PayPal account.
 Traps usually ship same day (Mon - Fri), and arrive in 2-3 business days US priority mail from Seattle, WA.